stone1343/get-fluffy/README.md

 Some known inconsistencies:
 * Why does it seem like you're entering every room for the first time?
 Do you have amnesia?
 No, it just seems to fit the IF paradigm.
-* Britney doesn't have a smartphone.
+* Game play suggests Britney must have a smartphone, but she doesn't.
 * Britney moves between floors without using the elevator as if there were stairs, but there are none.